CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-loki/install-loki.md

 # {{< param title >}}

 This guide describes how to install Grafana Loki on the Web Application Server.
-Please ensure that the [Prerequisites][] have been read before starting this installation.
+Please ensure that the [Prerequisites][] have been completed before starting this installation.

 ## Install Grafana Loki